-I. INTRODUCTION
+I. Introduction

 The ability to present admissible evidence is an essential skill for successful litigators.
 At its core, admissibility is about what evidence may be considered by the decision-maker.
 Many civil cases settle, but they settle at different stages of the litigation process.
 Summary judgment proceedings and pretrial motion practice often, if not always, require a party to offer admissible evidence for a proposition, claim, or defense.
 If a civil case is not resolved before trial, a judge or jury will decide the merits of the case, which will also require the presentation of admissible evidence.
-Criminal cases, on the other hand, which are more likely to go to trial, may result in a higher number of reported decisions regarding electronically stored information (ESI) evidence, primarily due to the lack of pre-trial discovery of devices in criminal cases.2
+Criminal cases, on the other hand, which are more likely to go to trial, may result in a higher number of reported decisions regarding electronically stored information (ESI) evidence, primarily due to the lack of pre-trial discovery of devices in criminal cases.

-The growth of eDiscovery reflects the increasing digitization of information in society, which also results in more relevant evidence being sourced from ESI.
+The growth of electronic discovery reflects the increasing digitization of information in society, which also results in more relevant evidence being sourced from ESI.
 This phenomenon means that successful litigators must understand how to get ESI admitted into evidence, which is a different question than preserving or gathering it for discovery.
 As U.S. District Judge Paul W. Grimm noted in the seminal case Lorraine v.
-Markel American Insurance Co., "it makes little sense to go to all the bother and expense" of eDiscovery only to have that evidence excluded when it really matters.3 This Commentary focuses specifically on that concern.
+Markel American Insurance Co., "it makes little sense to go to all the bother and